-For Primary and Urgent Care, Dermatology, select Behavioral Health, and Nutritional and Dietician Services, you have access through Teladoc[®].
-Teladoc[®] is our participating provider for these services utilizing board certified, licensed physicians.
+For Primary and Urgent Care, Dermatology, select Behavioral Health, and Nutritional and Dietician Services, you have access through Teladoc®.
+Teladoc® is our participating provider for these services utilizing board certified, licensed physicians.

 For other Behavioral Health including Psychiatry/Mental Health, Opioid Treatment and Outpatient Substance Abuse; and Outpatient Rehabilitative Therapy, including Speech, Occupational, and Physical Therapy, you may also receive these services through telehealth.
-We A referral is required for services.
+We have participating providers in our network that perform telehealth visits for these services.
+You must have a prescription from your ordering clinician in order to receive these services.